Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 ### Authorize Office 365 connection

-Before you can use Office 365 connector in your Logic App you must authorize Office365 connection.
+Before you can use the Office 365 connector in your Logic App you must authorize the Office365 connection.

 1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
-2. Go to your Logic App using for example search box at the top, search for *logic-asedemo-prod-02* - please change *asedemo* to your environment name
+2. Go to your Logic App using for example the search box at the top, search for *logic-asedemo-prod-02* - change *asedemo* to your environment name
 3. Click *API connections* and then select *office365* API Connection
-4. Check the status, if status is *Connected* everything is ok, if it's *Unauthorized*, click *Edit API connection* and then click *Authorize* button
+4. Check the status, if status is *Connected* everything is ok, if it's *Unauthorized*, click *Edit API connection* and then click *Authorize*
 5. Sign in to your account
-6. Click *Save* button
+6. Click *Save*

 **Check out the app via Logic App designer:**

 1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
-2. Go to your Logic App using for example the search box at the top, search for logic-asedemo-prod-02 - please change asedemo to your environment name
+2. Go to your Logic App using for example the search box at the top, search for logic-asedemo-prod-02 - change asedemo to your environment name
 3. Click *Logic app designer*
-4. Familiarize yourself with the individual steps of Logic App workflow
+4. Familiarize yourself with the individual steps of the Logic App workflow

 **Steps in Azure Logic App:**